How to Use Your Brand Colors More Effectively

 a tone-on-tone graphic that reads "Color Hierarchy 101: a quick guide to using contrast in typography to create clarity, focus, and visual rhythm" in a stylish, feminine serif font perfect for interior designers.

-You’ve got a brand color palette—but now what?
+You’ve got a brand color palette…but now what?
 If you’re unsure how to actually use those colors in your social media, client documents, or even on your website, you’re not alone.
-A well-chosen palette is just the beginning; how you apply it determines whether your content is clear, compelling, or...kind of chaotic.
-In this post, I’ll walk you through a simple way to use color contrast and hierarchy to bring clarity, focus, and rhythm to your visuals—no overthinking required.
+A well-chosen palette is just the beginning; how you apply it determines whether your content is clear or chaotic.
+In this post, I’ll walk you through a simple way to use color contrast and hierarchy to bring clarity, focus, and rhythm to your visuals.
+No overthinking required.

 Photo of a French provincial home with a gray roof, light sage green shutters, and natural stone.
 Adjacent is a color palette inspired by the photo.
 The text reads: "Here's the color palette we'll be working with..."